vertesy/TheCorvinas/Python/MapAndGo/Readme_MapAndGo.md

 ## Final outputs of the mapping

 `coutc.csv`	Raw read counts
-`coutb.csv` UMI-corrected read counts ()  `coutt.csv` Estimated original transcript counts, based on how many .
+`coutb.csv` UMI-corrected read counts (range 1-256 for an UMI of 4bp) `coutt.csv` Estimated original transcript counts, based on the fact that you are randomly sampling a small fraction of the original pool of molecues.

 Use `coutt` for downstream analysis.
 `coutc / coutb` = oversequenceing